 What can I do if I have an allergy to milk?

 Plan ahead.
-Think about what you would do if you accidentally ate or drank a food that contained milk.
+Think about what you would do if you accidentally ate or drank a food that contains milk.
 Your health care provider can prescribe a drug called epinephrine that can stop the symptoms of an anaphylactic reaction and give you time to get to the hospital.
-You may have heard of an Epipen® which is the most commonly prescribed form of epinephrine.
-If you have severe reactions to milk, it is important for you to always carry an Epipen® or another form of epinephrine in case of emergency.
+You may have heard of an Epipen®, which is the most commonly prescribed form of epinephrine.
+If you have severe reactions to milk or any other food it is important for you to always carry an Epipen® or another form of epinephrine in case of emergency.

 What else should I do if I am allergic to milk?

 - Talk to a dietitian.
 A registered dietitian can help you figure out which foods might have milk in them.
 They can also help you find milk-free substitutes that will give you important nutrients such as calcium, vitamin D, and protein.

 - Be careful when you eat out.
 Tell your server that you are allergic to milk and always ask about the ingredients in a menu item before you order it.